nfour/fermenter/README.md

 ### About

-It lets you write something like this:
+It lets you write tests like this:

 ```ts
 import { GherkinTest } from 'fermenter';